DennisMitchell/sesos/README.md

 SBIN (**s**esos **bin**ary) files can be created either by hand or by assembling the corresponding SASM.

-A binary Sesos file consist of an arbitrary number of triads (consisting of three bytes) that encode directives, instructions, or instructions arguments.
+A binary Sesos file consist of an arbitrary number of triads (consisting of three bits each) that encode directives, instructions, or instructions arguments.
 These triads are padded by adding or removing trailing **0** bits to reach an entire number of bytes.

 Alternatively, an SBIN file can be viewed as a single non-negative integer **n**, expressed in base 256 in little-endian byte order.